COMMUNITY LEADERSHIP PROGRAM

 Contact: firstname.lastname@example.org, 408-490-0708

-CommUniverCity’s support of and collaboration with Viva Calle SJ, one of Northern California’s largest open streets event, has added another bridge into the mosaic of community engagement and capacity building, all of which are qualities of healthy, vibrant neighborhoods.
+CommUniverCity’s supports of Viva Calle SJ, one of Northern California’s largest open streets event, has added another bridge into the mosaic of community engagement and capacity building, all of which are qualities of healthy, vibrant neighborhoods.

 • Blog Post: October 15, 2018, Viva Calle and the Building of Community